 Even though nitrogen is an important component of healthy soil, excess nitrogen scalds a lawn.
 Most lawn fertilizers contain nitrogen and we all know what happens when we over-fertilize one spot…it turns brown and often dies.
 Essentially, dog urine is unintentionally doing the same thing.
 Fortunately, repairing the inadvertent brown spot created is very doable.
 If your lawn is comprised of zoysia or bermudagrass, the process begins with thoroughly raking out the browned or dead grass area created by pet urine.
 For centipede, St. Augustine, fescue and bluegrass lawns, there is no need to dethatch.
 Rather, simply spray down the area heavily with water.
 Next, fill or dress that spot with soil or compost.
 Spread it generously through the entire affected area.
 Letting that soil naturally seep into the root system is essential to the process.
 Watch the video below to get a better idea of how to go through this process.

 Use Lawnifi Recover

 Finally, saturate the area with Lawnifi® Recover.
 Lawnifi Recover is a powerful, balanced liquid nutrition package specially formulated to help a lawn fight through summer stress.
-It is specifically intended to help damage lawns recover, as its name indicates, in this case from a pet-generated brown spot.
+It is specifically intended to help damaged lawns recover, as its name indicates.
+In this case, it’s from a pet-generated brown spot.
 You can purchase Recover as an individual bottle on our website or find it in the Summer Fertilizer Box and Fall Fertilizer Box.

 Obviously, try to keep your pet from urinating on the lawn by conducting more controlled walks.
 That said, we all recognize that we can’t control the actions of everyone else’s dogs.
 But we can impact how we bring urine-generated brown spots back to a healthy green.
 We can quickly help them recover with Recover from Lawnifi.